paulGeoghegan/My-Work/README.md

 # My-Work
-This repo contains code strictly made by just me including university assignments and other projects.
-All of my collaborative work is contained in other repos.
+This repo contains all of my currently publicly available current and previous projects which are split between my personal projects, university projects and Collaborative projects

 	Repos:
 1. The Collaborative Work repo contains projects thsat have been completed by atleast one other person and myself.